Automatic vectorization: Data dependencies

 All dependencies must be respected during execution to prevent incorrect results.

 In general, loop invariant dependencies and lexically forward dependencies can be easily vectorized, and lexically backward dependencies can be transformed into lexically forward dependencies.
 However, these transformations must be done safely, in order to ensure that the dependence between all statements remain true to the original.

 Cyclic dependencies must be processed independently of the vectorized instructions.

+Sometimes the compiler may over-cautiously assume a dependency.
+Some compilers offer a directive named ivdep to instruct the compiler to ignore dependencies.
+Incorrectly applying such a directive would cause incorrect results.

 Data precision

 Integer precision (bit-size) must be kept during vector instruction execution.
 The correct vector instruction must be chosen based on the size and behavior of the internal integers.
 Also, with mixed integer types, extra care must be taken to promote/demote them correctly without losing precision.
 Special care must be taken with sign extension (because multiple integers are packed inside the same register) and during shift operations, or operations with carry bits that would otherwise be taken into account.

-Floating-point precision must be kept as well, unless IEEE-754 compliance is turned off, in which case operations will be faster but the results may vary slightly.
-Big variations, even ignoring IEEE-754 usually signify programmer error.
+Floating-point

+By default floating-point semantics from IEEE-754 are kept, which often prevents vectorization altogether.
+Consider the following trivial loop that computes a sum over an array: